Resale - Private Line Transport (PLT) Digital Signal Level 1 (DS1) - V24.0

 Service interval guidelines are found in the Service Interval Guide (SIG).

 Intrastate Resale PLT DS1

-NOTE: Intrastate ATM and/or Frame Relay may be ordered via an Access Service Request (ASR) or Local Service Request (LSR) and will be billed through the Integrated Access Billing System (IABS) regardless of the order process (ASR or LSR) utilized.
+NOTE: Intrastate ATM and/or Frame Relay may be ordered via an Access Service Request (ASR) or Local Service Request (LSR) and will be billed through the Carrier Access Billing System (CABS) regardless of the order process (ASR or LSR) utilized.

 Intrastate Resale PLT DS1 service requests are submitted using the following LSOG forms: